adriennedomingus/gol-clojurescript/README.md

 # Game of Life in ClojureScript

+## Overview
 We built the [Game of Life](https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life) using Clojure, and decided that sweet terminal outputs were insufficient.
 This ports the [CLI](https://github.com/adriennedomingus/game_of_life) into a fun visualization using HTML canvas.

-## Overview

-FIXME: Write a paragraph about the library/project and highlight its goals.

 ## Setup

-To get an interactive development environment run:
+Assuming you have Clojure set up on your local machine, to get an interactive development environment run:

     lein figwheel